drivendataorg/meta-vsc-descriptor-runtime/README.md

    ```

 > ⚠️ **Remember** in the official code execution environment, `/data` will contain just the subset of test set query videos along with the full metadata CSV files for the test query and reference sets.
-When testing locally, the `/data` directory is a mounted version of whatever you have saved locally in this project's `data/` directory. `make data-train-subset` and `make data-test-subset` adds the appropriate metadata files and video files to the local `data/` directory - make sure the data subset you are mounting to the container corresponds to the full set of descriptors you are packing in your submission.
+When testing locally, the `/data` directory is a mounted version of whatever you have saved locally in this project's `data/test` or `data/train` directories. `make data-subset` adds the appropriate metadata files and video files to the local `data/*/` directory - make sure the data subset you are mounting to the container corresponds to the full set of descriptors you are packing in your submission.

 ## Logging